webninjataylor/FoundationPress-GBO/README.md

 # Custom Theme for GreenBankObservatory.org

 ## Background
 This theme is based on FoundationPress (https://foundationpress.olefredrik.com/).

+- This was cloned from version 2.10.4 of FoundationPress (33 releases)
+- The origin was switched to upstream ... `git remote rename origin upstream`
+- The remote was set to this repo ... `git remote set-url origin git@github.com:webninjataylor/FoundationPress-GBO.git`
-Use `$ git remote -v` to view the repo connections to origin and upstream.
+- Use `$ git remote -v` to view the repo connections to origin and upstream

-git remote rename origin upstream

-git remote set-url origin git@github.com:webninjataylor/FoundationPress-GBO.git

 **********************************************